 Many cases of vertigo, even severe vertigo, such as in labyrinthitis, clear up on their own, but it usually takes time.
 Depending on the cause of the vertigo, a doctor may recommend any number of treatments, ranging from antibiotics and other medications to surgery.
 The doctor may also suggest some exercises that help to build tolerance to vertigo, making episodes less intense and shorter.

 For benign paroxysmal positional vertigo, there is an effective treatment called the particle repositioning maneuver.
-Your doctor may perform this series of head movements on you during an acute attack, then teach you how to do the movements yourself should the attack recur.
+Your doctor or therapist may perform this series of head movements on you during an acute attack, then teach you how to do the movements yourself should the attack recur.
 There are several commercially available aids to help you do this maneuver correctly.

 If vertigo is due to motion sickness or a certain type of movement, it can be prevented by avoiding the trigger or by using a technique called visual fixation, where you can help prevent vertigo by fixing the eyes on a specific point on the horizon.